fivetran/dbt_google_ads_source/README.md

   - Adds freshness tests to source data
   - Adds column-level testing where applicable.
 For example, all primary keys are tested for uniqueness and non-null values.
 - Generates a comprehensive data dictionary of your google_ads data through the [dbt docs site](https://fivetran.github.io/dbt_google_ads_source/).
-- These tables are designed to work simultaneously with our [google_ads transformation package](https://github.com/fivetran/dbt_google_ads).
+- These tables are designed to work simultaneously with our [Google Ads transformation package](https://github.com/fivetran/dbt_google_ads).

 # 🎯 How do I use the dbt package?
 ## Step 1: Prerequisites